 Why would I want to do this?

 You can also have multiple 72(t) distribution plans going at once.
-You are only limited in how many IRA’s you have.
-This gives you flexibility in increasing the distribution.
+You are only limited to how many IRAs you have (which is essentially unlimited).
+This gives you flexibility in increasing or managing the distribution.

 Are there other ways to access my money earlier?

 There is one other way to access your retirement funds without paying the 10% penalty tax.
 You may take penalty-free distributions from your employer-sponsored 401(k) plan if you leave your job between the age of 55 and 59 ½.

 This opportunity does not have as many drawbacks as the 72(t) distribution and is generally better if your employer allows you to keep your 401(k) plan upon leaving the company.
 There is no required distribution amount or other limitations that would require a penalty recapture.
 The only rule is that you must leave the money inside the 401(k) plan.
 You are no longer eligible for this benefit if you roll your money into a Traditional IRA.

 Accessing money before 59 ½ has rules, but that should not stop you from retiring when you want to.
 Taking the time to map out your distribution needs and determining the sources of those distributions can help you retire early and tax-efficiently.

 Send us a message if you’re interested in discussing ways to retire early.